Local SEO for Franchises

 An A+ Website

 This should be corporate’s responsibility.
 If the website hosting your franchise page isn’t fast (you can check the speed with this tool), optimized for mobile, and delivering a supreme user experience, you need to take those issues up the chain.

-Take control and optimize some of the most important SERP real estate with an enviable Google My Business profile.
-If you operate your franchise out of your home and are confused about whether to show your address, read this GMB study.
+Formally known as Google My Business, this is a great opportunity to improve your digital presence.
+Take control and optimize some of the most important SERP real estate with an enviable Google Business Profile.
+If you operate your franchise out of your home and are confused about whether to show your address, read this GBP study.

 Did your franchise sponsor the local softball team?
 Did it donate 10 gallons of frozen yogurt to a charity event?
 Did it fix the plumbing for a marketing agency in your area?
 Ask these businesses for a shout-out and a link back to your site!

 This is the cornerstone of ranking locally for the keywords relevant to your franchise.
 Moz has a series of great guides on the subject.
 Be sure, too, to check out what an over-optimized page looks like when it comes to local SEO (not something you want).